Parliament of Uganda: Fourth Parliament (1980–1985)

 This period marked the return to power of Milton Obote and the Uganda People's Congress (UPC), following the disputed national elections of 1980.
 The speaker of the Fourth Parliament was Francis Butagira, a Harvard-trained lawyer. the Fourth Parliament ended when General Basilio Olara Okello overthrew Obote and the UPC government in 1985.

 Fifth Parliament (1986–1996)

-Known as the National Resistance Council (NRC), the Fifth Parliament was established following the end of the Ugandan 1981-1985 guerrilla war.
+Known as the National Resistance Council (NRC), the Fifth Parliament was established following the end of the Ugandan Bush War (1980–1986).
 Starting with 38 historical members of the National Resistance Movement and National Resistance Army, the legislative body was gradually expanded to include representatives from around the country.
 The speaker during the Fifth Parliament was Yoweri Museveni, who also concurrently served as the President of Uganda.

 Sixth Parliament (1996–2001)

 The Sixth Parliament was constituted during one-party rule (NRM).
 James Wapakhabulo served as speaker from 1996 until 1998.
 From 1998 until 2001, Francis Ayume, a member of Parliament from Koboko District, served as speaker.